apache/incubator-taverna-language/taverna-language-commandline/README.md

 Usage:

-	$tavlang convert -r <--output_format> -i <workflow_src_dir> <options> [arguments]
+	$tavlang convert -r (--output_format) -i workflow_src_dir <options> [arguments]

 ###### Example 4: Without options and arguments

-	$tavlang convert -r --json -i /home/workflows
+	$tavlang convert -r --json -i /home/user/workflows

-Convert all the workflows in the input directory into the specified format and store them in /home/user/workflows_to_convert/converted directory.
+Convert all the workflows in the input directory into the specified format and store them in the "/home/user/workflows/converted" directory.

 Output: Suppose that there are 2 workflow files in the dir 1.t2flow and 2.t2flow